binjr/binjr-adapter-demo/README.md

 ## Troubleshooting
-* _"I get a `Could not find a registered adapter for key eu.binjr.sources.demo.adapters.DemoDataAdapter` error message when trying to open the demo.bjr workspace._
+* _"I get a `Could not find a registered adapter for key eu.binjr.sources.demo.adapters.DemoDataAdapter` error message when trying to open the demo.bjr workspace."_

    Please ensure that the `binjr-adapter-demo-1.x.x.jar` file is present in binjr's `plugins` folder and that is has been properly loaded.